maxwellyc/sellometer/data-processing/README.md

 This module contains reusable functions that process and transform Spark dataframes, these functions are used frequently in ingestion.py, data_transport.py, and backlog_processing.py

-## config.py
+## Config File
-Currently contains 3 global variables used in the main data processing modules.
+Currently contains (in config.py) 3 global variables used in the main data processing modules.
 Other variables that indicates S3 path locations etc should also be integrated here in the future.